Concepts

 Short Definition

-NZ-EOS is a framework exploring how New Zealand could coordinate infrastructure, capability, trust, capital, and AI systems into a more connected economic architecture.
+NZ-EOS is a framework exploring how New Zealand could redesign and coordinate infrastructure, capability, trust, capital, and AI systems into a more connected economic architecture for the AI era.

 Deeper Meaning

-NZ-EOS treats growth as a coordination challenge spanning infrastructure, capability, trust, and long-term economic positioning.
+NZ-EOS treats growth as a coordination challenge across the systems that shape long-term economic competitiveness.

-The framework explores how coordinated system layers may align:
+NZ-EOS explores how the following system layers may need to evolve and align:

 • energy